Contributor: Harbor Oaks Hospital clinical team member Heather Wilk, MA, NCC, LPC

 There are several things to consider when trying to determine what type of treatment will be most effective for a person requiring substance abuse treatment.
 An individual’s age, type of substance abuse problem or addiction, and the needs of the person requiring such care all play integral roles in deciphering which and what kind of treatment approach will produce the most favorable treatment outcomes for a person in the long-run.

-And while searching for a treatment provider that offers the most effective treatment can see like a daunting task, many providers incorporate approaches that are widely used across all of levels of care.
+And while searching for a treatment provider that offers the most effective treatment can seem like a daunting task, many providers incorporate approaches that are widely used across all levels of care.
 One such approach is the 12-Step model for treating addiction.

 This approach, which has also been used to supplement more intensive treatment in the form of support groups like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), is frequently implemented in chemical dependency programs and has assisted countless individuals in sustaining their recovery and sobriety long-term.

 Among those who have benefited from the 12-Step approach and 12-Step-based programs are special populations that are known to respond well to the fundamental elements of this model for care, namely because of the ample support that this approach encourages among those who are working to maintain sobriety.

 Military service members, more specifically, are one example of a special population that can gain a great deal from receiving services that include the 12-Step approach to substance abuse treatment.